WBOC-TV: DT2 subchannel

-Local programming

-Syndicated programming on WBOC-TV's main channel includes Live with Kelly and Ryan, The Drew Barrymore Show, Entertainment Tonight, Inside Edition, and Jeopardy!; the latter two shows also air on sister station WRDE-LD.
-Syndicated programming on WBOC-DT2 includes Rachael Ray, The Doctors, The Real, Judge Mathis, The People's Court, 25 Words or Less, Extra, and TMZ on TV; the latter also includes its live counterpart.

 Newscasts

 WBOC operates a bureau in Milton, Delaware, in addition to its main studios in Salisbury.
 All news broadcasts can be seen via live streaming video on WBOC's Facebook page and mobile app.

 When WBOC-DT2 became a Fox affiliate, the main channel began producing local news weeknights at 5 for a half-hour (known as WBOC News at 5 on Fox 21) and every night at 10 also for thirty minutes (called WBOC News at 10 on Fox 21).
 Both shows air from a secondary set and feature a separate graphics package.
 Weekday mornings at 6, this station simulcasts the second hour of the main channel's weekday morning show.

 On August 26, 2008, WBOC began airing its local newscasts in high definition from a newly constructed addition to its studios known as the "NewsPlex".
-Since WBOC-DT2 airs in standard definition, its shows can only be seen in HD on Verizon FiOS, Comcast digital systems, and DirecTV.
 In addition to the main facilities in Salisbury, the station operates Delaware bureaus in Dover (in the Rodney Village section on US 13/South Dupont Highway) and Milton (at The Square in a facility that also houses sister station WRDE-LD's news studio).